Jack Hume

 "Providing ethics advice in a pandemic, in theory and in practice", Bioethics (2023; co-authored with James Wilson, Melanie Smallman, and Cian O'Donovan)

-A paper on the ethics of free admissions to museums
+A paper on the nature and value of "outreach" practices

-A paper on the epistemic costs of a focus on justice in political philosophy
+A paper about the epistemic costs of "schematic justificatory methods" in political philosophy

 Teaching